Orsel and Minnie McGhee House: History

 However, only a few weeks later, in early 1945, a group of White neighbors confronted the McGhees, including their next-door neighbors Benjamin and Anna Sipes.
 The neighbors demanded the McGhees leave, referencing the racial covenant.
 The McGhees refused, and the neighbors filed suit.
 The case, Sipes v.
 McGhee, was brought before the Wayne County Circuit Court in May 1945.
 The NAACP helped defend the McGhees, but Circuit Court Judge Guy A. Miller rules against them.
 The case was appealed to the Michigan Supreme Court, and started attracting national attention, including amicus curiae briefs were filed in support by the NAACP, the United Auto Workers, the American Jewish Congress, and several other legal advocacy groups.
 Nonetheless, in January 1947, the Michigan Supreme Court unanimously found against the McGhees.

 At the same time, similar cases in other states were winding their way through the justice system.
 The NAACP consolidated the McGhees' case with Shelley v.
 Kraemer and appealed the two to the Supreme Court of the United States.
 The case was argued in January 1948, and later that year the Court unanimously ruled in favor of the McGhees and other Black homeowners, holding that the enforcement of a racially based restrictive covenant in a state court would violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

 After the Supreme Court ruling, some White neighbors still resisted integration, but the Sipes - the next-door neighbors who had lent their name to the original suit - regretted their participation.
 In fact, the Sipes and McGhees grew to become good friends, and as more Black families moved into the neighborhood, the Sipes were the last White family to remain on the block, moving only in 1974 after Benjamin's death.
 In 1968 the McGhees, wishing to downsize, move into a smaller house down the block and sold the house at 4626 Seebaldt to Eddie and Gladys Mitchell.
 In 1980 the property was purchased by John D. Lewis, and in 2011 by Velma and Tony Rucker.

 Description

-The Orsel and Minnie McGhee House is a two-story, rectangular, foursquare house with a hopped roof.
+The Orsel and Minnie McGhee House is a two-story, rectangular, foursquare house with a hipped roof.
 The house is two bays wide with a full length, half-hipped roof front porch and an off-center front doorway.
 A bay window projects under the porch roof, creating an asymmetry on the first floor.
 On the second floor, a pair of windows are centered on the facade in a symmetrical pattern.
 The roof is shingled, with a centered hipped-roof dormer.
 Decorative rafter ends under the eaves demonstrate a Craftsman influence.
 The exterior has been altered, most notably by the addition of red brick-patterned asphalt siding applied over the original wood clapboard siding.